prideout/flatbin/README.md

 The `vector` method assumes you're requesting a swath of data that has been prefixed with a `uint32` length.

 By the way, that was a zero-copy operation!
-The backing store of the returned typed array is the array buffer that was used to construct `Buffer`.
+The backing store of the returned typed array is the array buffer that was used to construct `Reader`.

 What if the encoded length value is actually a count of 3-tuples instead of scalars?
 Easy: